 There is a term that is sometimes used in connection with allegations of child sex abuse.
 That term is “passing the trash.”
 When a teacher (or other school employee) is accused of abusing children, they should be turned over to police and publicly fired.
 Too often, however, the employer allows that employee to quietly resign and look for work elsewhere.
 The employer may even provide a recommendation, omitting any mention of sexual abuse allegations.

 Employers (and others) who do this are “passing the trash.”
-They care more about protecting themselves and the reputation or their organization than they do about protecting children.
+They care more about protecting themselves and their reputation of their organization than they do about protecting children.
 Most sex abusers who are relocated instead of punished will go on to abuse other victims.
 Pennsylvania enacted a passing-the-trash law in late 2014 to prevent this from happening in schools.

 Unfortunately, this practice is also common in other organizations that allow abusers access to children.
 Perhaps the most blatant example is the Catholic Church, which has a lengthy history of quietly settling abuse allegations with victims, then moving the priests to other parishes or even to other states.
 When the truth finally comes to light in these cases, it is plain to see that abusive priests have committed acts of sexual abuse nearly everywhere they have been assigned.